 Why do we have so many words for dizziness?
 And what does it really represent?
 Therein lies the answers that will illuminate your path to optimizing your sense of balance and stability.

-1 OHIP-covered, online (over OTN) group counseling session
+1, online OHIP-Funded, (over OTN) group counseling session

 Counseling facilitators: Dr. Taher Chugh.